Intel Arc Pro B70 GPU brings 32GB VRAM to AI inference at half the price of Nvidia's rival

 1

 .
-The Arc Pro B70 packs 32 Xe Cores running at 2800 MHz, delivering 22.9 TFLOPS of FP32 compute performance and up to 367 TOPS for AI tasks
+The Arc Pro B70 features 32 Xe Cores running at 2800 MHz, delivering 22.9 TFLOPS of FP32 compute performance and 367 TOPS of INT8 AI performance

 2

 .
-This represents a 60% increase in cores compared to Intel's second-fastest graphics processor to date
+This represents a 60% increase in cores compared to Intel's second-fastest chip in the series, positioning it as the company's fastest graphics processor to date.

 2